 So he ventured out into the dimly lit sky.
 He then announced that he had traveled to Jerusalem.
-That he had made a miraculous journey, leaving the Ka’bah the night before, and returning before the break of dawn.
+That he had made a miraculous journey; he left the Ka’bah the night before, and returned before the break of dawn.
 He conveyed his story loud and clear, with confidence of faith that had never been shaken.

 Madman, they squealed in delight, rushing over to Prophet Muhammad’s most trusted companion, Abu Bakr.

 “He’s a madman,” they must have told Abu Bakr; he is insisting that he traveled from Makkah to Jerusalem and back, in one night.

 Abu Bakr was hesitant, believing that the Quraysh were concocting a story to make his comrade look bad; but he then realized that they were relaying a true narration, in hope that Abu Bakr would have his faith shaken.

 “If he said so, then it must be true,” declared Abu Bakr, forever solidifying his faith in Islam and the Prophet.
 His true test of loyalty also won him the title of As-Siddiq, the one who always speaks the truth, a trait that is important for believers to emulate.

 It was later when the Prophet Muhammad brought his comrade away with a handful of other believers to narrate the full story of his journey.
 He had left out an important portion of his story.
 If the Quraysh had thought he was a madman with his travels to Jerusalem, it would have been death for the – Prophet -had they known about his ascension to the Heavens.

 This was his full story, the story of Al-Israa’ and Al-Mi`raj.

 To Jerusalem with Angel Jibreel